laraXgram/laraxgram.github.io/src/temple8.md

 Layouts may also be created via "template inheritance".
 This was the primary way of building applications prior to the introduction of [components](#components).

 To get started, let's take a look at a simple example.
 First, we will examine a page layout.
-Since most bot applications maintain the same general layout across various pages, it's convenient to define this layout as a single Temple8 template:
+Since most bot applications maintain the same general layout across various pages, it's convenient to define this layout as a single Template template:

 ```blade
 <!-- app/templates/layouts/app.t8.php -->